Client Bill of Rights and Responsibilities

 Important Information: Refills and Shipments

 Excellence in customer service is our top priority at Apothecary By Design.
-As a part of our effort to deliver quality service to our patients, we strive to ensure all patients receive their medication in a timely manner to achieve positive outcomes with their treatment.
+As a part of our effort to deliver quality service to our patients, we strive to ensure all patients receive their medication in a timely manner to achieve positive outcomes with their treatment plan.
 We want to work with you to ensure your medication is received on time, every time, and would like to ask you to please review the following information regarding medication refills and shipments.

-The following information pertains to patients on a monthly refill medication regimen, and excludes patients on fertility medication therapy who are not on a monthly regimen.
+The following information pertains to patients on a monthly refill specialty medication regimen, and excludes patients on fertility medication therapy who are not on a monthly regimen.

 We reach out to our patients monthly to schedule their next refill shipment, but if your supply of medication is seven days or less, and you have not spoken with one of our patient care coordinators, please notify us immediately at: